akyrillidis/akyrillidis.github.io/_posts/2017-10-18-Setting-up-GPU-equipped-computer.md

+---
+layout:     post
+title:      Setting up a Nvidia GPU-equipped computer
+date:       2017-10-18 9:00:00
+disqus_comments: false
-# Setting up a nVidia GPU-equipped computer
+summary:    Setting up a Nvidia GPU-equipped computer
+---

 Very roughly, there are two trends in deep learning research: one is on applications (check the vast volume of new papers in the ArXiv RSS feeds of Learning Theory, Machine Learning; even Optimization).